 Editor’s Note: This article was originally published on March 19, 2018.
 Although the IRS’s guidance on when they will or will not accept prepaid taxes continues to apply, this copy describes a situation that was unique to 2018 taxes paid in 2017.

 Generally, real estate taxes are deductible in the year you pay them.
 However, rarely has the issue arose where a taxpayer pays property tax a year in advance.

-Then came the Great SALT Limitation of 2018, a.k.a. the Tax Cuts and Jobs Act, which reduced the value of state and local tax deductions for two reasons:
+The topic of prepaid property tax deductions gained attention at the end of 2017 due to the Tax Cuts and Jobs Act, which reduced the value of state and local tax deductions for two reasons:

 - By increasing the standard deduction, which will make itemizing deductions less attractive for many taxpayers, and

 - By capping the itemized deduction for combined state and local taxes paid at $10,000.

 As Congress rushed to pass tax reform legislation in late December, many taxpayers rushed to prepay real estate taxes, often at the suggestion of elected officials.

 A few days later, the IRS issued guidance that appeared to render many of those prepayments nondeductible.
 So, the question on everyone’s mind is whether the large prepaid real estate taxes made at the end of 2017 were deductible and whether they’ll be deductible going forward.